riceissa/issarice.com/wiki/vim.md

   turn `incsearch` on, then type `/incl` to try to search for "including".
   After the "c" is typed, the match disappears and typing "l" brings it back, and so forth.
 Hitting enter at any point completes the search, *but not on gvim, where it just fails*.
+(Actually trying it again now, it seems to fail everwhere, even on Neovim...).
+Make sure your window height is also small relative to the line length.